singnet/dev-portal/docs/all/mpe/front-to-back-examples/example.md

 comments: true

 # Hero section
-title: Multi Party Escrow: Front to back example.
+title: "Multi Party Escrow: Front to back example."
 description: Using the MPE payment system in SingularityNET with one replica configuration.

 # extralink box